The field guide

 Fuse a second resource

-The classic rescue for a tame: strike something unlike into the existing idea and let the grader re-judge the new collision.
+The classic rescue for a tame: strike something unlike into the existing idea.
+Removing the twist you just applied is a free revert, so a fuse costs nothing to undo.

 Rearrange the deal

 Same ingredients, different architecture — who pays, who owns, when money moves.
-Often the difference between tame and flicker is structural, not material.
+Often the gap between tame and flicker is structural, not material.

 Test against reality